mojaloop/poc-architecture/README.md

 This project uses [Lerna](https://lerna.js.org/) to manage packages and their respective dependencies.
 All individual modules (i.e. packages in Lerna speak) are their own respective micro-service/library which uses standard NPM for management, lerna will inject the dependencies when running NPM install at the root-level of the project.

+**Note:** Lerna will manage project dependencies and build order based on each package's `package.json`.

 ```sh
 npm install
 ```